 The Forward Frames CSTS Provider FR Type corresponds to the functions to be specified in a future Forward Frames CSTS Specification Recommended Standard.

-The Forward Frames CSTS extends the Cross Support Reference Model’s SLE Forward TC Frames service with capabilities to transfer forward AOS frames and forward AOS Channel Access Data Units (CADUs).
-Transfer of these specific AOS space link data types was not supported by the CSRM, but logically they would have been performed by the Forward AOS Space Link Processing Functional Group.
-Thus the functions corresponding to the Forward Frames CSTS Provider FR Type would logically be performed by a combination of the CSRM’s Forward TC Space Link Processing FG, Forward CLTU Generation FG, and Forward AOS Space Link Processing FG.

-Cross Support File Transfer Specialization of the Data Delivery Transfer ServiceS FG
+Cross Support File Transfer SC Specialization of the Data Transfer ServiceS ASC

-The Cross Support File Transfer specialization of the Data Delivery Transfer Services FG consists of the Cross Support File Transfer Provider FR Type.
+The Cross Support File Transfer SC specialization of the Data Transfer Services ASC consists of the Cross Support File Transfer Provider FR Type.

 NOTE - As of the writing of this Technical Note, the Cross Support File Transfer Service has not been defined, but it is assumed to be bidirectional (forward and return).